-Queer Belgian Filmmaker LUKAS DHONT’s love affair with Cannes continues with his 2nd QUEER PALM
+Queer Belgian Filmmaker LUKAS DHONT’s love affair with Cannes Film Fest continues.

-Congratulations to queer Belgian filmmaker Lukas Dhont, whose latest film COWARD (which is only his 4th!) has just won the prestigious Queer Palm Award at the Cannes Film Festival.
+Congratulations to queer Belgian filmmaker Lukas Dhont, whose two stars in his latest film COWARD (which is only his 4th!)
+Valentin Campagne and Emmanuel Macchia both won Best Actor Award at the Cannes Film Festival.
 It’s part of a mutual love affair between Dhont and the Festival that began with his first film GIRL, which won him both the Caméra d’Or and the Queer Palm and a nomination for Prix Un Certain Regard

 For CLOSE his second film in 2022 he won The Grand Prix, the second-most prestigious prize of the festival after the Palme d’Or